frankhale/toby/README.md

 <kbd>F5</kbd> - Usage Info (NOT IMPLEMENTED YET)
 <kbd>F11</kbd> - Toggle Fullscreen

-### Things still not implemented since rewrite
+### Features TODO

 - Caching YouTube search results for a bit to avoid querying YouTube over and over for the same thing
 - Usage info from within the app
+- Add `/import` to import new videos in the data.txt file

 ### Updating the data file

 Unlike previous versions of Toby the data.txt file located in the data folder is now only used initially to create the database which stores your favorite videos.
 Videos stored in the database can be exported by entering the `/archive` command in the search box.
+A corresponding `/import` command has not been implemented yet.

 The data format for your favorite videos is very simple.
 It can contain one or more groups.
 The 'Recently Played' group is special and will be added if it's